 Protecting assets from creditors in times of economic hardship

-If a client is unable to pay a debt, their creditors may resort to legal action to get what they’re owed.
-And if this action is successful, the consequences for a client can be devastating.
-A legal ruling in favor of a creditor may lead to seizure of a client’s assets and ruin their creditworthiness—potentially preventing them from borrowing for years to come.
-And bankruptcy, although a more orderly process than individual creditor lawsuits, can also leave a client with little more than what they need to survive.
+If a client is unable to pay a debt, creditors may resort to legal action to get what they’re owed.
+If this action is successful, the consequences for a client can be devastating.
+A legal ruling in favor of a creditor may lead to seizure of a client’s assets and ruin his or her creditworthiness—potentially preventing borrowing for years to come.
+Bankruptcy, although a more orderly process than individual creditor lawsuits, can also leave a client with little more than what's needed to survive.
 Although several years of steady economic growth caused the total number of bankruptcies (personal and business) to decline through 2019, the potential for a tidal wave of new bankruptcies under current economic conditions is quickly becoming a concern.

 Simply put, the incidence of financial hardship is sensitive to the state of the economy—it rises with unemployment.
-And while some assets, such as a primary residence, are mostly out of creditors’ reach under different state laws, others, such as ordinary investment accounts, may be accessible.
+While some assets, such as a primary residence, are mostly out of creditors’ reach under different state laws, others, such as ordinary investment accounts, may be accessible.

 Retirement accounts are different.
-Unlike other investment assets, they generally get special protection from creditors under federal law and, in some cases, state law; however, because not all retirement accounts are covered equally, the accessibility of a client’s assets to creditors depends on the type of account they’re in.
+Unlike other investment assets, they generally get special protection from creditors under federal law and, in some cases, state law; however, because not all retirement accounts are covered equally, the accessibility of clients' assets to creditors depends on the type of account they’re in.